anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - new query parameters

-The use of a new HTTP header (i.e., one previously not in-use with the predecessor), may either be a breaking change or non-breaking change, depending on the usage of the header with underlying HTTP software and infrastructure.
+The use of a new HTTP header (i.e., one previously not in-use with the predecessor), may either be a breaking change or a non-breaking change, depending on the usage of the header with underlying HTTP software and infrastructure.

 ### Non-overlapping Successors {#non_overlapping_successors}